Multiple-step template.

 Process definition owners can add tags to a selected process definition by assigning tags and their corresponding values.

-The process definition tag is saved, and a confirmation message is displayed in the top-right corner.
-You can add multiple tags to the definition and remove them by clicking the “remove” icon.
+The process definition tag is saved, and a confirmation message appears in the top-right corner.
+Add multiple tags to the definition, then remove them by clicking the “remove” icon.

 Add process to the execution path.

-Select the Start step in the process.
+Select the “Start” step in the process.
 Navigate to the Optional tab.
-Configure the execution path when the process instance status is 'Abort', 'Error', or 'Completed'.
-Click on the dropdown list to select an existing process workflow for each status.
-The configuration is not mandatory, but it can optimize the real-time conclusion of the process instance.
+Configure the execution path for each status when the process instance status is 'Abort', 'Error', or 'Completed'.
+Use the dropdown to select an existing process workflow for each status.
+This configuration is optional but can optimize the real-time conclusion of the process instance.